palaa159/Docs/FAQ/01-GeneralFrequentlyAskedQuestions.md

 People working with OpenBCI regularly post about their projects on our [Community Page](http://openbci.com/community).

+See our weekly-updated searchable Citation List, a collection of innovative OpenBCI-based research.
+We've been featured in publications such as [Nature](https://www.nature.com/articles/s41598-019-41895-7)!

 ##I have a technical question.
 Who should I contact?

 For technical questions please use our [Forum](http://openbci.com/forum), we maintain them regularly and we will get back to you.